 Many cities are older than the nations they inhabit.
 Several cities have survived several changes in national governments.
 Boston, New York, Boston, Mexico City, London, and Rome are older than the national they reside in today.
 These cities produce economic wealth, cultural activities, and vital services that enable the countries to prosper.

-When looking for solutions, it is useful to remember that urban studies and planning departments are part of universities.
-Universities receive from the federal government certification, tax exemptions, loans for students, federally backed loans, research grants.
+When looking for solutions, it is helpful to remember that urban studies and planning departments are part of universities.
+Universities receive federal government certification, tax exemptions, loans for students, federally backed loans, research grants.
 Urban Studies and Planning departments also receive federal funds to finance research urban research programs.
 It should be of little surprise that urban planners, city politicians, and city bureaucrats seldom see that many problems stem from federal policies in general and policies that interfere in city dynamics.
 For this reason, solutions proposed by any agency or consultant group paid funded by federal money seldom address national policies as problems or recommend solutions that tackle the failing of the federal government.
 This lapse in the perception of the perniciousness of federal interference results in programs and solutions that result in urban officials continuing to feed off of the federal tit.
 This lapse only increases dependence on federal largess and furthers the decline of cities.